NxPKG/khulnasoft-docs/content/cache/how-to/purge-cache/purge-cache-key.md

 # Purge cache key resources

-Purge resources that use Cache Keys via the [Cloudflare API](/api/operations/zone-purge).
-If you use [Cloudflare’s Purge by URL](/api/operations/zone-purge#purge-cached-content-by-url), include the headers and query strings that are in your custom Cache Key.
+Purge resources that use Cache Keys via the [Khulnasoft API](/api/operations/zone-purge).
+If you use [Khulnasoft’s Purge by URL](/api/operations/zone-purge#purge-cached-content-by-url), include the headers and query strings that are in your custom Cache Key.

 Currently, it is not possible to purge a URL stored through Cache API that uses a custom cache key set by a Worker.
 Instead, use a [custom key created by Page Rules](/cache/how-to/cache-keys/#create-custom-cache-keys).
 Alternatively, purge your assets using purge everything, purge by tag, purge by host or purge by prefix.